Ramzi-dev611/unreal-math-operator/README.md

 * Git / Github : for version control and definition of the pipeline
 * AWS : as the host cloud provider

+## CI / CD pipeline
+The pipeline for this repository is composed of two jobs:
+* **Testing**: this job pulls the source code from github into a ubuntu machine , install deps and run the needed runs the created tests (unit and e2e tests)
+* **Deployment**: this job does the following:
+    * connects to an EC2 instance
+    * stops the containers if they are working
+    * removes the old version of the code
+    * clone the newer version of the code
+    * creates .env file with the needed env
+    * creates the containers needed with docker compose

 ## DISCLAIMER
 The application is missing a lot of features and it is open for improvement.
 Who knows maybe i ll finish developping the rest of the desired features in the future

 ## Note for Mr Wassim
-The main application is in the folder backed there you can find a readme file that will explain the testing code i implemented
+* The main application is in the folder backed there you can find a readme file that will explain the testing code i implemented and the location of each test script is provided inn more details under the src directory there